 - System variables of the SIMOTION device

 - System variables of technology objects

 - I/O variables

 - Global device variables

 - Retentive and non-retentive unit variables of the interface section (default setting).

-Change this default as follows:

-- In the SIMOTION ST programming language:

-For each declaration block with the following pragma: { HMI_Export := FALSE; }.

-See also Controlling compiler with attributes.

-- In the SIMOTION MCC and SIMOTION LAD/FBD programming languages:

-For the variable declarations following a pragma line (Page 121), if you deactivate the VAR_GLOBAL for HMI devices or VAR_GLOBAL RETAIN for HMI devices parameters in this pragma line.
+Change this default as follows: - In the SIMOTION ST programming language: For each declaration block with the following pragma: { HMI_Export := FALSE; }.
+See also Controlling compiler with attributes. - In the SIMOTION MCC and SIMOTION LAD/FBD programming languages: For the variable declarations following a pragma line (Page 120), if you deactivate the VAR_GLOBAL for HMI devices or VAR_GLOBAL RETAIN for HMI devices parameters in this pragma line.

-The unit variables of this kind of data block are not exported to HMI devices.
+The unit variables of a data block identified in this way are not exported to HMI devices.
 The HMI consistency check is also omitted for them during the download.